 - Codify a tribal FPIC provision. - The Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians' consultation code establishes their expectations and procedures.
 For example, the code defines consultation as "the formal process of cooperation, negotiation, and mutual decision-making between two sovereigns."
-The code notes that "[f]ederal agencies have the obligation of seeking out tribes and providing meaningful opportunities for consultation" which "should be on an ongoing basis."
-69 - Establish a permitting process regarding business operations on tribal lands and with tribal entities.
+The code notes that "[f]ederal agencies have the obligation of seeking out tribes and providing meaningfulopportunities for consultation" which "should be on an ongoing basis."69 - Establish a permitting process regarding business operations on tribal lands and withtribal entities. - The Swinomish Tribe Business Code requires that business licenses be acquired before any business commences within Swinomish Indian Country, including special businesses, wholesale sellers, and retail sellers.
+It requires that a baseline level of information on the business be provided to the Tribe.70 - Establish a permitting process regarding development on tribal landsand with tribal entities. - The Tlingit and Haida Indian Tribes of Alaska created a comprehensive development permitting system that requiresprior permission before a permit can be granted for work on triballands.71 "No Person may perform or cause to be performedany Site Development work on any Subject Land ... without first obtaining a Tribal Site Development Permit."72 - Establish a permitting process for research regarding the tribe and itsmembers.